tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ???
 The next term is **peer-to-peer**.

-In a peer-to-peer system, members of a group or a network can communicate with one another,
+In a peer-to-peer system, members of a group or network can communicate with one another,

 instead of relying on a centralized service.